Simo190/UltimaCoin_Masternode/README.md

             masternode outputs (copy the answer you will use it when you will write the Masternode Configuration File)

-5) Go on your VPS and post the scrypt below
+5) Go on your ### VPS and post the scrypt below

-6) go on menu tools and open Masternode Configuration File Compose your masternode's string like this
+6) Go on menu tools and open Masternode Configuration File Compose your masternode's string like this:

             MN1 YourIpAddress:8420 YourPrivateKey TxCollateralTransaction Outputs